Friends' Asylum for Colored Orphans: History

 The building's location was authorized by the city council in 1867, and the orphanage opened two years later.
 Lucy Goode Brooks was instrumental in its establishment.
 It was incorporated in 1872 by the Society of Friends who had raised US$6,250 to erect a building on the corner of St. Paul and Charity streets.
 Its purpose was to provide care and education to orphaned African American children.
-The initial trustees were John B. Crenshaw, Jeremiah Willets, William H. Pleasants, Richard A. Ricks and Walter A. Ricks, members of the society of Friends; Rev. James H. Holmes, Nelson Vandervall, members of the First Baptist church; Joseph E. Farrar, John Adams, members of Ebenezer Baptist church; William Boyd, member of the Fifth Baptist church; Frederick Smith, -— Cooper, members of Mount Zion Baptist church; P. H. Woolfork, member of Third-street Methodist church; and Thomas M. Hewlett, member of Manchester Baptist church.
+The initial trustees were John B. Crenshaw, Jeremiah Willets, William H. Pleasants, Richard A. Ricks and Walter A. Ricks, members of the society of Friends; Rev. James H. Holmes, Nelson Vandervall, members of the First African Baptist Church; Joseph E. Farrar, John Adams, members of Ebenezer Baptist Church; William Boyd, member of the Fifth Baptist Church; Frederick Smith, -— Cooper, members of Mount Zion Baptist Church; P. H. Woolfork, member of Third-street Methodist Church; and Thomas M. Hewlett, member of Manchester Baptist Church.

 By virtue of the bylaws, parents were required to yield all rights to their children and the board had discretion to bond children into indenture until their age of majority–21 years for boys and 18 years for girls.
 Until 1889 only white trustees served on the board; thereafter, only members of black Baptist churches from Richmond could serve as trustees.
 The number varied according to the financial contribution of the involved churches.
 In 1902, there were 22 children in attendance, seven of whom were newly admitted; one had run away, and three had died.
 Seventeen children were in attendance in 1914, and the officers were Rev. W. T. Johnson (president), W. P. Epps (secretary), and Alice Hughes (matron).
 A study conducted in 1924 in conjunction with the Child Welfare League of America determined that the orphanage was "vital to the city", yet five years later, a second study found that foster care was a more pressing need.
 In light of this, in 1931, the orphanage was closed and the facility was transformed into foster care agency overseen by Richmond's branch of the Children's Aid Society.

 In 1932 the name was changed to the Friends' Association for Colored Children and in 1938, the organization expanded to include adoption services.
 By 1940, in-home counseling services for children were included and in 1947 day nursery services were offered to the community.
 Other changes in the mid-1950s included suspension of foster care services, addition of assistance to unwed mothers, and the evolution of the center to a pre-adoption boarding home.
 Still later, the name was changed again to the Friends' Association for Children.
 It currently operates as a service organization for low to moderate-income families providing childcare and family support.